Reminder after hip replacement. Life with a new hip joint. Going down the stairs, everything in reverse order

 Goals

-1. Learn to get out of bed and go to bed on your own.
+1. Learn to get out of bed and get into it independently.

-2. Learn to walk independently with crutches or walkers.
+2. Learn to walk independently with crutches or a walker.

-3. Learn to sit on and off a chair on your own.
+3. Learn to sit on and get up from a chair independently.

 Dangers

-1. Follow the rules to prevent dislocation of the endoprosthesis: observe the right angle rule, sleep with a pillow between the knees.
+1. Follow the rules to prevent dislocation of the endoprosthesis: follow the right angle rule, sleep with a pillow between your knees.

 2. Do not lie on your operated side.
-If you want to lie on your side, then lie down only on your healthy side, and be sure to place a pillow or roller between your knees.
+If you want to lie on your side, then lie only on your healthy side, and be sure to place a pillow or bolster between your knees.

-3. When you are lying on your back, do not constantly put a pillow or a roller under your knee - often you want to do so and a little flexion in the knee reduces pain, but if you keep the knee bent all the time, then it is very difficult to restore extension in the hip joint, it will be difficult to start walking.
+3. When you are lying on your back, do not constantly place a pillow or bolster under your knee - you often want to do this, and a slight bend in the knee reduces pain, but if you keep your knee bent all the time, then it is very difficult to restore extension in the hip joint, it will be difficult to start walking.

 Rehabilitation

-2. Exercising other thigh muscles (squeezing the pillow between the legs)
+2. Training other thigh muscles (squeezing a pillow between the legs)

-4. Work with the muscles of the lower leg (foot movements)
+4. Working the lower leg muscles (foot movements)

 6. The duration and frequency of walking with crutches is gradually increased.
-By 4-5 days after the operation, walking 100-150 meters 4-5 times a day is considered a good result.
+By 4-5 days after surgery, walking 100-150 meters 4-5 times a day is considered a good result.

-7. It is necessary to strive for a symmetrical load on the left and right legs (if the doctor permits such a load on the leg)
+7. You need to strive for a symmetrical load on your left and right legs (if your doctor allows you to put such a load on your leg)

-8. Try not to limp - keep the steps shorter and slower, but they will be non-limping steps.
+8. Try not to limp - even if your steps are shorter and slower, they will not be limping steps.

-9. By 4-5 days, go from "catching up" gait to normal (that is, when walking, place the operated leg further forward of the unoperated leg)
+9. By day 4-5, move from a “catch-up” gait to a normal one (i.e., when walking, place the operated leg further forward than the non-operated leg)

-Attention: do not take your first steps up the stairs yourself!
+Warning: Do not take your first steps up the stairs on your own!

-In 4-5 days after the operation, you need to learn to walk up the stairs.
-Climbing stairs requires both joint mobility and muscle strength, so it should be avoided if possible until complete recovery.
+4-5 days after the operation you need to learn to walk up the stairs.
+Climbing stairs requires both joint mobility and muscle strength, so if possible, it should be avoided until full recovery.
 But for many of us this is not possible, because even to the elevator in many houses you need to climb the stairs.
-If you have to use a ladder, you may need someone else's help.
-Always use the opposite hand opposite the operated joint on the railing when climbing stairs and take one step at a time.
+If you have to use stairs, you may need assistance.
+Always use the hand opposite the operated joint to rest on the railing when climbing stairs and take one step at a time.

 Climbing stairs:

-2. Then move the operated leg up one notch.
+2. Then move your operated leg up one step.

-3. Finally, place your crutch and / or cane on the same rung.
+3. Finally, move your crutch and/or cane to the same step.

-Remember the basic rule: A HEALTHY LEG IS ALWAYS ABOVE THE SICK!
+Remember the basic rule: THE HEALTHY LEG IS ALWAYS ABOVE THE SICK LEG!

-When you learn to get up and stand steadily, you can expand the complex of physiotherapy exercises.
-While doing these exercises while standing, hold onto a secure support (headboard, table, wall, or sturdy chair).
+When you learn to get up and stand steadily, you can expand the complex of physical therapy.
+When performing these exercises in a standing position, hold on to reliable support (headboard, table, wall or sturdy chair).
 Repeat each exercise 10 times during each session 3 times a day.

-Raising the knee while standing: Raise the knee of the operated leg.
+Standing Knee Raise: Raise the knee of the operated leg.
 Do not raise your knee above waist level.
-Hold your leg for two seconds, for the count of three, lower it.
+Hold your leg for two seconds and lower it on the count of three.

-Straightening in the hip joint in a standing position: Slowly pull the operated leg back.
+Straightening the hip joint in a standing position: Slowly move your operated leg back.
 Try to keep your back straight.
-Hold your leg for 2 or 3 seconds, then bring it back to the floor.
+Hold your leg for 2 or 3 seconds, then return it back to the floor.

-Abduction of the leg in a standing position: Make sure your hip, knee, and foot are pointing straight ahead...
+Leg abduction in a standing position: Make sure your hip, knee, and foot are pointing straight ahead.
 Keep your body straight.
-Making sure that the knee is directed forward at all times, move the leg to the side.
-Then slowly lower your leg back so that the foot is back on the floor.
+Keeping your knee pointed forward at all times, move your leg to the side.
+Then slowly lower your leg back so that your foot is back on the floor.

 AFTER DISCHARGE